 Mr Jeffrey Warrington Schneider

-Mr Schneider has over 30 years of experience in management roles in the oil and gas industry, including 24 years with Woodside Petroleum Limited.
-He has corporate governance and board experience as both a Non-Executive Director and chairman in resources companies.
-Mr Schneider is Chairman of the People.
+Mr Schneider has over 30 years of experience in senior management roles in the oil and gas industry, including 24 years with Woodside Petroleum Limited.
+He has extensive corporate governance and board experience as both a Non-Executive Director and chairman in resources companies.
+He is chairman of People Committee and a member of the Governance Committee.

 COE directors must report any change in shareholding to the ASX within 5 business days.